Skip to main content

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform:${qrvey_version} destroy --approve

-Warning: Once the resources are removed, all data and metadata associated with the instance will be permanently deleted and cannot be recovered.
+Warning: When the resources are removed, all data and metadata associated with the instance will be permanently deleted and cannot be recovered.

 Troubleshooting